A-Babin/esp-idf/docs/en/api-guides/build-system.rst

 when a project is compiled, the build system will look up all the components in the ESP-IDF directories, the project directories and (optionally) in additional custom component directories.
-It then allows the user to configure the ESP-IDF project using a a text-based menu system to customize each component.
+It then allows the user to configure the ESP-IDF project using a text-based menu system to customize each component.
 After the components in the project are configured, the build system will compile the project.